 Pro-Viz Cycling Jacket

-When the nights start to draw in many cyclists stop riding but with the right gear there’s no reason not to ride, and one of the most basic things that anyone cycling in the dark needs to do is to make themselves as visible as they can to other road users, whether they be motorists, other cyclists or even pedestrians.
+Pro-viz cycling products are one of the best known brands in the cycleware industry.
+When the nights start to draw in many cyclists stop riding but with the right gear, there’s no reason not to ride.
+One of the most basic things that anyone cycling in the dark needs to do is to make themselves as visible as they can to other road users, whether they be motorists, other cyclists or even pedestrians.

-There are many products on the market such as reflective or high visibility sashes, or bands, but one of the most effective is fully reflective clothing, and Pro-viz certainly seem to be the market leader in producing these items.
+There are many products on the market, such as reflective or high visibility sashes, or bands.
+However, one of the most effective is fully reflective clothing.
+This is where the Pro-viz jacket certainly comes in to it’s own.

 Pro-viz have a wide range of products such as jackets, gilets, caps, gloves, backpack covers, and arm / wrist bands amongst other things but in this review we have specifically looked at the Mens Reflect 360 Cycling Jacket.

-Sizing seems to be generous for cycling clothing which is notorious for being somewhat undersized – I normally wear an XL in outdoor clothing, and the sizing guide on the Pro-viz suggested that an XL would suit so that’s what was ordered, and a few days later was duly delivered.
+Sizing seems to be generous for cycling clothing which is notorious for being somewhat undersized.
+I ordered an XL size item as I usually wear XL for street clothing, and the Pro-viz sizing guide suggested this would suit me.

-On first opening the jacket feels heavy but very solidly made, and the styling / cut would suggest that it is aimed more at the commuter market than the performance cyclist or enthusiast, but the sizing was a perfect fit with the above mentioned XL leaving enough room for an undershirt and cycling jersey with plenty of room to move.
+On first opening, the jacket feels heavy but very solidly made.
+The styling and cut suggests that it’s aimed more at the commuter market than the performance cyclist or enthusiast.
+Choosing an XL provided the perfect fit.
+With plenty of room for an undershirt and cycling jersey the was ample movement during testing.

-The construction is solid enough and whilst there is claimed waterproofing of 5000mm hydrastatic head so the jacket should easily stave off all but the heaviest of showers with a storm flap on the main zip, velcro closures on the cuff, a high collar, and slightly dropped back all helping to keep the elements at bay.
+The jacket has a solid construction and there is claimed waterproofing of 5000mm hydrostatic head.
+Consequently, the jacket should easily stave off all but the heaviest of showers.
+There is a storm flap on the main zip, velcro closures on the cuff, a high collar, and slightly dropped back all helping to keep the elements at bay.

-I rode this out first time with all the ventilation options closed and quite predictably boiled, finishing the ride drenched in sweat however I was moving at a rather brisk 14-15mph for a lot of the time.
-On the second ride I opened up all the vents and the ride was much more palatable.
+I rode this out first time with all the ventilation options closed and quite predictably boiled.
+I finished the ride heavily sweating; however, I was moving at a rather brisk 14-15mph for most of the time.
+On the second ride, with the vents all open, the ride was much more palatable.

-Overall we were impressed by the Pro-viz jacket and whilst it’s on the pricier side for a cycling jacket, the amount of safety it provides makes it worth the outlay in our opinion.
+The Pro-viz jacket was generally quite impressive.
+Whilst it’s on the pricier side for a cycling jacket, the safety it provides makes it worth the outlay.

 Overall Score: 9/10